Dashboard Bling: An Overview of Marine Gauges

 Original Equipment - Factory Engine Gauges

 If you are re-powering, know that you will be able to negotiate rigging and factory gauges into the price of the engine, so in effect you can get the gauges installed for free potentially.
 The factory gauges from the big manufacturers are high quality, reliable instruments.
 If you’re going for the latest technology, they have digital versions that compliment the screens and “smart” gauges that accompany the digital rigging new engines have.
 What do they lack?
-They only come in standard sizes, they have no rim or bezel options and the face and dial are fairly basic.
+Most only come in standard sizes (Evinrude Icon 2 are available in oversize), they have no rim or bezel options and the face and dial are fairly basic.
 But, the internals are good and the brackets and hardware are high quality.

 What do aftermarket mid level gauges offer that OE does not?
 They have more options for colors, bezels, rims and faces.
 You can get different color bezels for some too so you can have that “custom” look without spending a bundle.
-Plus, if you’re not repowering with a new engine, then you have no real advantage to going factory, therefore you have more options for great gauges.
+Plus, if you’re not re-powering with a new engine, then you have no real advantage to going OE, therefore you have more options for great gauges.
 For performance use, this category is fine but if you want a speedometer over 80 MPH or 100 MPH, then you’re options are reduced a little as some lines only go to 80 MPH.
-Some styles do have a small digital readout at the bottom along with the mechanical dial.
-With this category you can get a complete gauge set for less than just one "high end" speedo, so keep that in mind.
+Some styles do have a small digital readout at the bottom along with the mechanical dial, so you can get around the MPH limit on the dial.
 Here are a few brands that stand out.

 Hardin Marine (website)

 A staple in the marine industry for over 30 years.
 Hardin gauges are great quality and offer the most custom looking in this category.
 Bezel options, including angled bezels and different colors provide a distinct look.
 If you have a unique boat and you want the custom look, these are a great option.
+I really love these gauges, they really suit hot rod type boats because of their classic look.
+Standard sizes only.
 Made in the USA too.

 Faria Beede Instruments (website)